Altinn/altinn-studio-docs/content/broker/10. Concepts/_index.en.md

 * The main service provided by Altinn Broker is managed file transfer from one sender (provider) to one or more recepients (consumers) with intermediary storage of files and metadata.
 * File Upload and File Download services are configurable.
 * All features are accessible to End User Systems via APIs.
 * Human End Users communicate with Altinn Broker via GUIs provided by either their custom End User Systems or GUI-s provided ny Altinn Broker.
-Note: Service owners may choose to leverage Altinn Studio for building GUIs.
+  _Note: Service owners may choose to leverage Altinn Studio for building GUIs._
 * End User Systems may be triggered by events via notifications to [Webhooks](https://en.wikipedia.org/wiki/Webhook).
 The same events may alternatively be detected by polling the APIs, however supporting Webhooks in the End User Systems is recommended over API polling.
 * Service Owners configure the services and receive usage reports, invoices and other information according to the agreed service levels.
-* Data Providers upload files and receive status updates.
+* Senders upload files and receive status updates about processing and delivery to recepients.
-* Data Consumers receive notifications about available files and download files, and they give status information about download processes (confirming successful download being the regular case).
+* Recepients receive notifications about available files.

-## Conceptual information model

-A high level conceptual information model for Altinn 3 Broker is shown in the below figure.
-This model is used as basis for the more detailed imformation model of Altinn Broker _Metadata Storage_.

-{{< figure src="./Altinn 3 Broker Metadata - basic, conceptual.png" title="Figure: Conceptual information model" alt="Alt-text">}}

-Explanation:

-* The overall File Transfer Process includes exactly one Upload Process by a Sender and one or more Download Processes corresponding to the number of Recipients.
-* Each File Transfer Process considers one File only.
-The same applies for each Upload Process and Download Process.
-* The same File may be used in several File Transfer Processes and consequently in several Download Processes.
-* Only one Upload Process per File is considered.
-Note that if the same file is uploaded more than once, Altinn Broker will  consider the files as different and assign different identifiers.
-* Notifications about File Transfer Events are given to Senders and Recepients depending on subscription setup.
-E.g. recepients may be notified about new messages, and senders may be notified about delivery events.
-* Each File Transfer Event relates to one File Transfer Process, and consequently only one File, however any number of events may occur for the same File Transfer Process.
+* Recepients confirm successful downloads.

-## Terms
+## Terminology

 The following table gives brief descriptions of the main terms used to describe Altinn 3 Broker.
 Also see https://docs.altinn.studio/technology/terms/ and <https://data.norge.no/concepts>.